AIDA Communications Model

 Omnichannel Marketing

-Omnichannel marketing is a strategy that provides a seamless customer experience across multiple channels and platforms, including online, mobile, and physical locations.
-Unlike multichannel marketing, which operates each channel independently, omnichannel marketing integrates all channels to work together, ensuring a cohesive and personalized customer journey.
+Omnichannel marketing is a strategic approach that delivers a seamless and consistent customer experience across all channels and touchpoints — whether online, on mobile, in email, on social media, or in physical locations.
+Unlike multichannel marketing, where each channel operates independently, omnichannel marketing integrates all platforms to work together cohesively, ensuring a unified and personalized customer journey.

 Speech to Text